 Dr. Amy Gooden is passionate about the intersection of language, education, culture, and inclusion.
 She received her master’s degree in Education from Harvard University’s Graduate School of Education.
 She holds a doctorate in Education from Boston University with a concentration in second language teacher education and intercultural teaching and learning.
 Dr. Gooden has recently been nominated by the federal government to serve as an English Language Specialist for the US Department of State.

 At Lesley University, she serves as Associate Professor of TESOL/ Bilingual Education and Co-Director of the Lesley University Institute for English Language Programs Beyond Borders.
 She teaches undergraduate and graduate courses such as Sheltered English Immersion, Intercultural Education and Communication, Writing Workshop for Multilingual Learners, and Education Abroad: Examining Human Migration at the Crossroads of Spain and Morocco.
 She also teaches as an adjunct in the International Higher Education master's program.

-She also teaches courses at the Harvard University Derek Bok Center for Teaching and Learning and serves as Technical Advisor for global English language education projects for USAID in Morocco.
+Dr. Gooden teaches courses at the Harvard University Derek Bok Center for Teaching and Learning and serves as Technical Advisor for global English language education projects for USAID in Morocco.
 She was formerly the Academic Director of Global Academic Advantage Programs and has developed a suite of student and faculty development supports for global pathways students.

 Her research focuses on case-based pedagogy as a language teaching and intercultural awareness and education tool for educators of multilingual and multicultural learners in K-12 and higher educational contexts; inclusive and decolonizing language teacher education; and arts-based and restorative justice approaches to supporting the needs of immigrant and refugee students and families.